noobotdj/FamilySeer-artifact/scripts/README.md

 python3 tune_relay_x86.py --model mobilenetv2_0.5  --tune
 ```

 If you want to try other models, change the `--model`.
-Supported model can be found in [TVM tutorials](https://tvm.apache.org/docs/how_to/compile_models/index.html).
+The supported model can be found in [TVM tutorials](https://tvm.apache.org/docs/how_to/compile_models/index.html).